BaySchoolCS2/ProjectRepo/README.md

 if you installed tools that are required to run the server add them to the readme under setup environment

-add anyfiles that you many have created
+add any files that you many have created

 ```
 git add --all